 If you’ve heard of Erdős Numbers, Erdős-Bacon Numbers, and the fact that Queen lead guitarist Brian May has a PhD, you may have wondered whether Brian May has a well-defined Erdős-Bacon number.
-As a matter of fact, he does.
+As a matter of fact, he does: Brian May’s Erdős-Bacon number is at most 10 (and his Erdős-Bacon-Sabbath number is at most 11).
 Here’s how the rock legend is connected to the centres of cinema and academia.

 Bacon number: 3